Arronk/My-Coding-Journey/LogR2.md

 Not doing too well on the intermediate algos on FCC tonight.
 I know in my head what needs to be done I just don't know the methods and syntax well enough to execute properly which is pretty annoying.
 Just have to keep practicing!

+## Day 100: 30.10.18

+### Progress: Intermediate Algos on FCC continued...

+had a better day today knocking out quite a few of the intermediate algo's without too much hassle.
+Stuck at the moment on the smallest common divisor problem as I have to learn about conceptual maths and it hurts my brain at 11pm at night.
+Going to come back to it tomorrow!
+Another 100 days complete!